 They are in many cases more flexible and customizable for people who have no design skills.
 They allow you to create a professional and unique looking blog without needing to code or use Photoshop.
 You can change columns, sidebars, fonts, font sizes, colors, header and many other design elements through a simple interface.
 With a premium theme you have better control of the look of your blog.

 Premium themes are constantly developed, upgraded to the latest standards and have the full customer support in case you have some questions or need some help.
-For example HTML5 is the now and the future of web development.
-It is the new standard for coding.
-It is very good at cross browser compatibility and very mobile friendly.
-It is cleaner and smarter than the other markup languages and gives you a better experience and faster loading time.
-Premium theme like Genesis runs HTML5.
 Also when there is a WordPress upgrade you can count that the theme is compatible and is functioning correctly.
 Same is not always the case with the free themes that may have been a side project and were not upgraded which means that they might break in most recent versions of the main software.

 Whatever you do just don’t spend too much time thinking about your theme.
 No matter how beautiful and pretty your site is, it will never grow without you spending time on creating great content and attracting visitors.
 So do pick a design and start blogging!